seesee010/EXCALIBUR/README.md

 ## What is EXCALIBUR?

-Excalibur is a shortcut script for Visual Studio Code!
+Excalibur is a script for writing a lot faster with templates.
+HTML Templates.
-In there, you can write your own shortcut script for any language you want, like this one here.
-This project increases your HTML typing speed by using useful shortcuts.
-This script is best for students or people who always have to write in the same schema!

 ## Quickstart

-To use this script use following steps!
+It is very simple to use, just belong on the steps given!

 1. download the folder with the file in it named `.vscode`

-2. open your Visual Studio Code and press following shortcut on keyboard:
+2. open vsc ```Visual Studio Code``` press:

     ```shell
     STRG + P
     ```

-    or if you don't have an `STRG`, press following combination:

-    ```shell
-    CTRL + P
-    ```

-     Then if there is no `>`, type that in, and you should see a lots of new text.
-Type:
+     Then a little cli line will pop up, type

     ```shell
     Preferences: Code Extensions >